-The Open Cut Mine itself currently occupies an area of 600 ha and has a depth of 180 metres, is 4 km long and 2.5 km wide at its widest.
-An external overburden area is currently being filled to the south of Bartons Lane and occupies with plans to commence in pit overburden placement within the Mine from mid-2017.
+The Open Cut Mine itself currently occupies an area of 600 ha and has a depth of 200 metres, is 4.5 km long and 2.5 km wide at its widest.
+In pit overburden placement commenced in April 2017.
+An external overburden area is currently also being filled to the south of Bartons Lane and occupies 665 ha.